Scubber/macOS-Dotfiles/README.md

 # My macOS Dotfiles

-### What are Dotfiles?
+### What are dotfiles?

 In computing, dotfiles are files or directories that begin with a `.`

 Filesystem utilities do not display these by default when showing a directory listing.
-They are commonly used for storing user preferences or preserving the state of a utility
+They are commonly used for storing user preferences or preserving the state of a utility.

 ### How does this work?